 The GR20, from Calenzana to Conca

 The "classic" path of the GR20 is a two week trek.
-But you can also try a GR20 North and a GR20 South trek, each of which can be completed in a week.
-A better option if you're not a really experienced walker.
+But you can also try a GR20 North and a GR20 South trek, each of which can be completed in around a week.

 The GR20 requires experience of mountain walking.
 Where this is not possible, then confidence in your physical condition is a necessity.
 It is not a technically challenging hike but does require some scrambling, use of chains and a ladder (on the Northern section) and a sure footedness for the rocky landscape and mountain ridges.